The Dangers that Fleet Drivers Face

 While training is a vital component to reducing risk fleet drivers will face on the roads so are the right types of company policies all drivers must comply with while at work.

 To help reduce fatigue there should be a time limit each driver has for continuously operating of a vehicle.
 Regularly scheduled breaks will reduce fatigue and help to keep drivers alert when on the road.

 A policy on the proper use of a cell phone is a must today.
 There are many locations around the world where texting while driving is against the law.
-This should also be a company policy so it is in writing.
-The company should also provide the equipment so the phone can be answered and communication can occur while being hands free.
+This should also be a company policy, so it is in writing.
+The company should also provide the equipment so that the phone can be answered and communication can occur while being hands free.

 Each vehicle should also be regularly inspected to make sure they are road ready.
 This will reduce the risk of mechanical failures on the road.